 And it gets even worse.

-You know, it was all Chuck Schumer's compromise plan.
+It was all Chuck Schumer's compromise plan.

-Anyway, they're debating, well, we're gonna lose.
+Anyway, they're debating, well, we're going to lose.

-I actually think they would have been better off not showing up or walking out because this minute by minute, you know, their ties to radicalism on display every single day.
+I actually think they would have been better off not showing up or walking out because this minute-by-minute, you know, their ties to radicalism on display every single day.

 And so this is what they decided over the Labor Day weekend.